German parties urge referendums on major EU decisions

 It calls for referendums when new members join the European Union, when powers are transferred from Berlin to Brussels and when Germany commits money at EU level -- a shift that could severely limit Berlin's ability to act swiftly in a crisis.

-But the proposal has yet to be approved by a larger coalition panel led by Merkel, and senior members of her Christian Democrats (CDU) made clear on Tuesday that they opposed the idea.
+But the proposal has yet to be approved by a larger coalition panel led by Merkel, and one senior member of her Christian Democrats (CDU) made clear on Tuesday that there was no consensus on the issue.

 "The population should be asked directly on European policy decisions of special importance," reads the document, produced by a domestic policy working group led by CSU Interior Minister Hans-Peter Friedrich and Thomas Oppermann of the SPD.